endatabas/endb-book/src/sql/operators.md

 ## REGEXP

-`REGEXP` returns `true` if a string matches the supplied regular expression.
+`REGEXP` returns `TRUE` if a string matches the supplied regular expression.
 `REGEXP` may be prefixed with `NOT`.

 ```sql